Moving from Winston-Salem to Raleigh, NC

 | Unemployment rate | 5.2% | 4.3% |

-- Sales taxes match in Raleigh and Winston-Salem, so your day-to-day spending on taxable goods shouldn’t be affected by the move.
+- Sales taxes match in Raleigh and Winston-Salem.
+Taxable spending stays level through the move.

-If you’re used to living on $3,000 a month in Winston-Salem, you’d need roughly $7,530 to maintain the same lifestyle in Raleigh.
+If you live on $3,000 a month in Winston-Salem, you'd need roughly $7,530 to maintain the same lifestyle in Raleigh.

 How life is different in Winston-Salem vs. Raleigh

-Before you move, see how life stacks up in Raleigh compared to Winston-Salem.
-You should compare everything from weather and cost of living to politics, safety, and population.
-This side-by-side breakdown will help you figure out which city matches your lifestyle and priorities.
+Life in Raleigh compared to Winston-Salem differs across weather, cost of living, politics, safety, and population.
+The side-by-side breakdown below helps you figure out which city matches your lifestyle and priorities.

 | Winston-Salem | Raleigh | |